© www.utopianature.com 2006-2008

 Greater Scaup - accidental, one on Dec.
 31, 2011 in BanCo

-Lesser Scaup - very rare in winter; UP;SR;BCP
+Lesser Scaup - rare in fall or winter; UP;SR;BCP

 Hooded Merganser - accidental fall migrant; LC